Table of Contents

 Top 10 lists often tend to prioritize well-known brands or models that have gained popularity in the market.

-While these boats may indeed be excellent choices, it is important not to dismiss lesser-known or newer brands that offer comparable quality and performance.
+These boats may indeed be excellent choices but it is important not to dismiss lesser-known brands.

 Conclusion